tnichols217/notes/CSDS 391/Textbook/12 - Quantifying Uncertainty.md

 > **Utility Theory**
 > A way to represent preferences based on their relative usefulness to each other.

-- Decisions must be mafavorabilityde to take into account likelihood of state and favorability of outcome
+- Decisions must be made to take into account likelihood of state and favorability of outcome
+-